marinaelmore/cs262_marina_noah/README.md

 * As we make internal events more likely, we also get larger jumps in the clock (since they sync more infrequently).

+* **Learnings**
+* Using sockets provided the most scalable and extensive architecture (over piping).
+Allows extending across the network in the future
+* Smaller differences in tick rates can make predicting timing of the system easier.

 29 Feb